verylemons/cse15l-lab-reports/Lab_Report_1.md

 ![Image](1.png)

 Using "CD" without an argument takes us back to the home directory or the previous directory.
+For example, if you are in the folder path home/images/myself.
+When you use "cd", you will be taken back to the previous directory which is images (home/images).
+However, if you are at the home directory, you cannot go back any further, therefore, if you use "cd", nothing will happen.

 ![Image](2.png)